paranext/paranext-extension-template/README.md

 This extension template is built by Vite in two steps: a WebView transpilation step and a packaging step:

-## Build 1: WebView transpilation
+## Build 1: TypeScript WebView transpilation

-Vite prepares WebViews for use and outputs them into the `temp` folder:
+Vite prepares TypeScript WebViews for use and outputs them into `temp-vite` folders adjacent to the WebView files:
 - Formats WebViews to match how they should look to work in Paranext
 - Transpiles React/TypeScript WebViews into JavaScript
 - Packages dependencies into the WebViews